Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Not quite as convenient as other wallet options when you need quick access to your crypto

-- Not all cryptocurrencies are supported
+- Not all coins are supported by every wallet

 Keep the following tips in mind to help ensure the security of your crypto coins and tokens: